ria4/lajujabot/README.md

 We make use of [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot) & Twitch subscriptions via [`twitchAPI`](https://github.com/Teekeks/pyTwitchAPI).
 Basically the `twitchAPI` library sets up a webhook which will make Twitch report go-live events to a public domain under your control.
 When the alert reaches your side (usually 30-60s after the streamer actually goes live), it triggers the bot into sending a message to every chat which subscribed to the related Twitch channel.

-These subscriptions are persistent, meaning that the bot should automatically restore them after a crash.
+These subscriptions are persistent, meaning that the bot automatically restores them after a crash.

 ### What it needs